pkdone/atlas-org-config-checker/README.md

 ## Outstanding Issues

 * The utility only retrieves the first 500 resources of a specific type (e.g. _AccessList_) for the organisation as it currently doesn't detect an Atlas API response which includes a _next_ link for retrieving the subsequent page of 500 results (if any).
 This would mean for large Atlas organisations some configuration data may be missed off.
+* For the Auditing configuration data retrieval, the Atlas Admin API currently requires a Project level API key to be used to access Auditing config data - the Organisation level API key does not have such access privileges.
+Therefore, this script disables attempting to retrieve Auditing information from the API and as a result Auditing configuration data is not currently persisted and the checks conducted by the script for Auditing non-compliances will return no identified Auditing violations even if such violations are present in the Atlas organisation.